Code-Institute-Submissions/project-1-employee-site-hub/README.md

     -   #### Intranet Owner Goals
         1. As the Site Owner, I want to provide Employees with 'A Hub' to share information.
         2. As the Site Owner, I want the Site Vision and the Site Behavior displayed.
 Also, information about the site
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website             or organisation.

 -   ### Design
     -   #### Colour Scheme
         -   Color is fundamental in the way we express the Abbott brand.
 The color palette I used includes, Dark Blue in the                           header and footer of each page.
 I used Light Grey as a Neutral Colour in the 'What Our People say' section.
 In the                     'Our Site' section I included Gold to give the Site energy.
 I also used Gold for the 'CARE Program' button on the main                 Page for a splash of colour.
             The Site Background colour is White, it acts like a blank stage that draws attention to the Site Content.
-It also suggests                sophistication.
-The Gold vibrant color, imagery and typography really ‘pop’ against a white background.
+The vibrant                      color Gold, the imagery used and typography really ‘pop’ out against a white background.

     -   #### Typography.
         -   The 'Josefin Sans' font is the main font used throughout the whole website with sans-serif as the fallback font in case for             any reason the font isn't being imported into the site correctly.
 The 'Josefin Sans'gives the Site an unified appearance                    throughtout
     -   #### Imagery
         -   I selected imagery that was not posed or contrived.
-Nothing treated or stylized.
-My photographs share a common thread of              humanity, greatness and authenticity.
+No images that are treated or stylized.
+My images share a common thread                of humanity, greatness and authenticity.
 Images that depict-
-                - People living in the moment
+                - People living in the moment (person snowboarding on Montain Top, Girl Free Floating in water)
-                - People engaged in an activity
+                - People engaged in an activity (Cyclying Team)
                 - Concepts that go beyond what is actually depicted.
                 - Engaging scenery that entices the viewer.